hortonew/monitoring-lab-k8s/README.md

 kubectl create secret tls harbor-tls --cert=harbor-tls.crt --key=harbor-tls.key -n harbor
 ```

+## Vault

+Follow instructions in [apps/vault/README.md](apps/vault/README.md).
+When first initializing vault, you'll need to set up the cluster and edit a kubernetes secret for the unlock keys.
+After that, a cronjob will automatically unlock vault if it goes down.
+You can also trigger this job manually for quicker unlock during maintenance.

 <!-- ## Gitlab

 helm upgrade --install gitlab gitlab/gitlab --namespace gitlab --create-namespace -f k8s-configs/git-and-container-registry/gitlab-values.yml --timeout 600s -->